Aniara sepulcralis

 Aniara sepulcralis (often misspelled as sepulchralis) is a species of beetle in the family Cicindelidae, the only species in the genus Aniara.
+This species is found in the Lesser Antilles, Colombia, Venezuela, Guyana, Surinam, French Guiana, Ecuador and Brazil.

 Recent studies suggest that this species renders the genus Tetracha paraphyletic, and is likely to be included in that genus in the future.